cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 **This chapter will get some rewriting, when the "keyset + link parent path differentiation" is added in release 0.7.0**

+- Every table must have a load operation, for every set of keys (every kind of hash key assembly) it participating in.
+- Every field mapping to a table must belong to one or many set of keys

-### Step 1 - Determine operation from explicit field relation
+### Step 1 - Determine field mapping restrictions and load operation from explicit field relation
-- for every column in the table there can be one default field mapping `*` or one to many explicit mappings (including the explicit declaration of the main relation `/`)
-- a mapping to a column without a relation name is counts as default`*`
-- compiler check: Every explicitly declared relation (Even when `/` is declared) must have a mapping for all columns (consisting of the relation specific or the default)
+- field mappings will be restricted to the relation names that are explicitly declared in the mapping
+- field mappings without any relation name are set to be default mappings `*`, that can be used for any relation
-- a table will have an operation for every explicitly declared relation
+- a table will have an operation for every explicitly declared mapping relation(this might already include the unnamed relation `/` , when explicitly declared)
-- a table with a full column set of default mappings will implicitply have a load operation for the main relation `/` additionally to the explicit relation
+- a table with explicit relations will have an operation for the unnamed relation `/` when there is a default mapping for all columns available
-- a table with only a partial set of default mappings only participates in all explicitly declared relations
-- a table with only default mappings counts to pariticipate in all relations`*` As a result, for all tables with field mappings we know their explicit relation participations or their participation to every thing `*`
+- a hub table with only default mappings will have an operation for the generic relation `*`
+- compiler check: For every load operation there must have a valid mapping for all columns (either one explicit or the default)
+Result:
+- All field mappings are defined
+- Hub tables will have all load operations defined
+- Sat and link tables will have load operations, that are the result of explicit mappings
+- Completeness of the mappings is checked

 ### Step 2 - Determine operation for links with explict parent mappings
 This only applies to links with an explicit relation declaration in the parent hub mapping:
-- Compiler check: The link must not have an explicit relation through field mappings
+- Compiler check: The link must not already have a load operation, that was deduced in previous steps (Tgus Restricion will be removed in 0.7.x)
-- this link will be loaded as explict link load operation `+`
+- The link will have an "explicit relation" load operation `+`
+- Table relations without an explicit relation name are defined to be the unnamed relation `/`
-- Compiler check: The connected hubs must support the relations, that are declared in the parent hub mapping.
-A parent with `*` only supports the main relation `/`
+- Compiler check: The relation of the parent connections must be supported by the operations(= field mappings) of the connected hubs (A `*` hub supports `/` only)
+Result:
-- the links load operation will use the relation specific filed mappings of the hub keys As a result, links with explicit relations in the hub mapping are tagged with the `+` load operation
+- links with explicit relations in the hub mapping are tagged with the `+` load operation
+- The relation names in the hub relations are checked

-### Step 3 - Determine tracked relations of effecitivity satellite
+### Step 3 - Determine operation from tracked relations of effecitivity satellite
-- Compiler check: Table must be an effectivity satellite
+This only applies to effectivity satellites
 - Compiler check: When the parent link is tagged with the `+` load operation, the declaration of a tracked relation is not allowed
+- If a tracked relation is declared, it will be the only load operation
+Result:
-- If tracked relation is declared, the tables relation participation will be restricted to that relation As a result effectivtiy satellites with legal tracked relation declaration are tagged with the relation specific load operation
+- effectivtiy satellites with legal tracked relation declaration are tagged with the relation specific load operation

-### Step 4 - Satellite to Link deduction
+### Step 4 - Satellite to Link operation deduction
 Must be applied to all links, that have no operation yet:
 - get all load operations from load operations of its children that are not `*`
 - compiler check: The load operation must be explicitly supported by at least one parent hub
 - compiler check: The load operation must be supported by all parent hubs, either explicitly or due to the hubs `*` operation
+Result:
+- Links who's operation are driven by the satellites have a operaion list

 ### Step 5 - Hub to Link deduction
 Must be applied to all links, that have no operation yet:
-- determine the load operations, that all parent hubs have in common (`*` matches everything)
+- determine the load operations, that all parent hubs have in common
-- Should the result only be `*`, set the load operation of the link to be `\`
+- Should the result only be `*`, set the load operation of the link to be `/`

 ### Step 6 - Parent to Satellite deduction
-Must be applied to all satellites, that have a `*` operation:
+Must be applied to all satellites, that have no operation yet:
-- replace `*` operation by all operations of the parent unless the parent itself has a `*` operation
+- Add all operations of the parent
-- this will not change the relation mapping of the fields but only the relation of operation is determined for
+Result:
+- every table should have its appropriate list of load operations now

-### Step 7 - Final consistency check
+### Step 7 - Final check
-For every satellite
-- compiler check: All operations of the satellites must be directly supported by their parent (`*` in parent is no wildcard)
+- compiler crosscheck: all tables must have at least one load operation.
+Single `*` or one or more relation names

 ## Rules for the field assembly for every load operation
 ### Hub load operation